 Third Party/Insurance Billing/Information required with a laboratory test request

 Regional Pathology Services provides billing service for Medicare/Medicaid and/or third party payers.
-Each test request form must include (either printed legibly on the form or as an attachment) patient demographic information including address, telephone, social security # (if applicable), date of birth, complete insurance information including the patient/guarantor name and address, policy and group #, and the effective date of insurance, or a copy of the patients insurance card may be attached to the laboratory test request form.
+Each test request form must include (either printed legibly on the form or as an attachment) patient demographic information including address, telephone, social security # (if applicable), date of birth, complete insurance information including the patient/guarantor name, address and date of birth, policy and group #, and the effective date of insurance, or a copy of the patients insurance card may be attached to the laboratory test request form.
 Guarantor information including the date of birth is required if the patient is a minor.
 The test request form must also contain the appropriate diagnosis narrative or an ICD-10 code, ordering provider, and the collection date of the specimen(s).
-The submission of a test request form with an incomplete patient billing information may result in testing delay.
+The submission of a test request form with incomplete patient billing information may result in testing delay.

 Please note: Midlands Choice requires the employer name to be listed on all claims.
 Please include the employer information on all Midlands Choice patient test request forms.